TA

 Brex is a free-to-start corporate card and spend management platform built for venture-backed startups, with unlimited global cards, bill pay, and travel booking bundled into a $0/seat Essentials plan.
 In April 2026, Capital One completed its $5.15 billion acquisition of Brex, so it now runs as part of a bank rather than as an independent fintech.
 Its underwriting still leans on company cash and financials, which works against cash-light or non-VC-backed businesses.

-The five alternatives below split into two groups.
-Ramp and Spendesk compete most directly with Brex on cards, expenses, and bill pay.
-Tipalti and Procurify go deeper on accounts payable and procurement automation at roughly the same company size Brex serves.
-Coupa is different in kind: it's an enterprise source-to-pay suite for companies that have already outgrown card-level spend management, not a like-for-like switch from Brex in cost or workflow.
+Ramp and Spendesk are the two direct substitutes here: both compete head-on with Brex on cards, expenses, and bill pay, at roughly the same company size Brex serves.
+Coupa is a different kind of tool and only a partial fit.
+It's an enterprise source-to-pay suite, and in practice companies run it alongside a card provider rather than instead of one, since Brex itself lists a Coupa Pay virtual card integration as a native feature.
+It's included here as the closest option for companies that have outgrown card-level spend management, not as a like-for-like replacement.
 A company that's outgrown Brex to that degree and is standardized on SAP ERP or S/4HANA should also look at SAP Ariba, though its multi-year, systems-integrator-led implementations put it out of range for anyone still comparing free tiers, so it isn't ranked here.
+Tools like Tipalti and Procurify solve adjacent problems (mass vendor payouts, purchase-requisition workflows) but neither leads with card issuing, so they aren't ranked as Brex alternatives.

 Brex alternatives compared